Solidithi/Defrost-UI/README.md

 [PLACEHOLDER - Add some main contracts information that deploy to WESTEND here]

-### How interest get calculate in our no lose launchpool
+### How interest accrues in our no-loss launchpool

 - Exchange Rate System: Rather than directly distributing tokens, the contract maintains cumulativeExchangeRate that increases over time according to